-Investment Management Agreement with LMIA which supersedes the prior agreement between the parties dated May 1, 2000.
-This agreement covers the management of the company's investments that are not being managed by LMGAM (i.e., venture capital investments).
-Under this agreement, LMIA acts as the company's agent and attorney-in-fact with respect to the investment portfolio.
+Effective January 1, 2010, the company entered into an Investment Management Agreement with LMIA.
+Under this agreement, LMIA acts as the company's agent and attorney-infact with respect to the investment portfolio.
 Subject to the terms and conditions of the investment policy and guidelines (included as appendices to the agreement), LMIA has complete day-to-day discretionary control, including the power to make acquisitions and disposals of investments and issue instructions to brokers and custodians.

 For services provided, LMIA shall receive a quarterly fee based on a percentage of the average market value under U.S. GAAP of all cash and securities in the company's account for that quarter.
-The agreement may be terminated by LMIA upon 180 days' written notice to the company and terminated by the company at any time upon written notice to LMIA.
+This agreement covers the management of the company's investments that are not being managed by LMGAM (e.g., venture capital investments).
+This agreement may be terminated by LMIA upon 180 days' written notice to the company and terminated by the company at any time upon written notice to LMIA.
 Upon termination, LMIA shall have no further investment management responsibility for assets in the company's account but shall have a reasonable time, not to exceed 90 days, to transfer assets to a custodian of the company's selection.